daniel-beet/acme.sh.wiki-clone/Simple-guide-to-add-TLS-cert-to-cpanel.md

 `[Sat Sep 23 06:53:08 EDT 2017] Success`

+### Please note, that the cpanel_uapi hook will deploy only the first domain when your certificate will automatically renew.
+Therefore you should issue a separate certificate for each domain.

 ***

 ## You can see if a crontab responsible to renew your cert every 60 days has been installed with the following command: